zplayads/FAQ/FAQ_EN.md

 If you are a developer, please refer to [Report API for Developer](https://github.com/zplayads/report_api/blob/master/Report%20API%20for%20Developer.md) to acquire your monetization data.

 ### How do I find my Account ID and API Key?
-You can find your Account ID and API Key in the Account Information page.
+You can find your Account ID and API Key in the "Account Information" page.
 If you are an advertiser, please click [here](https://buyers.zplayads.com/#/personalInfo/personalInfo/); If you are a developer, please click [here](https://sellers.zplayads.com/#/personal/personalInfo/);

 ![report_api](/img/report_api_en.png)